Clariteia/minos-documentation/docs/quickstart/aggregate.md

 ...
 ```

 After being introduced how aggregate persistence is implemented in `minos`, the next sections provide a reference guide about how to use the storage operations step by step.
-One important thing to notice is that all of them are implemented using *awaitables*, so it's needed to know the [asyncio](https://docs.python.org/3/library/asyncio.html) basis to get the most of them.
+One important thing to notice is that all of them are implemented using *awaitables*, so it is needed to know the [asyncio](https://docs.python.org/3/library/asyncio.html) basis to get the most of them.

 #### Create